-Station (Fire station) - Structure to house the fire service apparatus and personnel.
+Station (Fire station)[-] - Structure to house the fire service apparatus and personnel.

-Tailboard - Standing space at rear of a fire apparatus where firefighters stand to access and reload hose and/or equipment.
+Tailboard[-] - Standing space at rear of [an engine or pumper]a fire apparatus where firefighters [ride]stand to access and reload hose and/or equipment.

-Training - Instruction with hands-on practice in the operation of equipment, including respiratory protection equipment, that is expected to be used and in the performance of assigned duties.
+Training[-:] Instruction with hands-on practice in the operation of equipment, including respiratory protection equipment, that is expected to be used and in the performance of assigned duties.

-Warning light - A flashing or rotating light.
+Warning light[:] - A flashing or rotating light.

-(4) Organizational statement.
+([3]4) Organizational statement.

-(a) The employer must develop and implement a written statement or policy that includes basic organizational structure, basic functions of the organization, and type, amount, and frequency of training to be provided.

-(b) This statement must be made available for inspection by Oregon OSHA and by fire department employees or their designated representatives.
+- (a) The employer must [prepare and maintain] develop and implement a written statement or [written-]policy that includes basic organizational structure, [and] basic functions of the organization, [in addition to the] and type, amount, and frequency of training to be provided[to fire fighters]. - (b) This statement must be made available for inspection by [the administrator]Oregon OSHA and by fire department employees or their designated representatives.

-(5) Personnel.
+([4]5) Personnel.

-(a) The employer must review and evaluate the physical capability of each firefighter annually to determine their ability to perform duties that may be assigned.
-The review and evaluation will be accomplished through physical examination, stress testing, or satisfactory performance demonstrated during the performance of their assigned duties.
+(a) The employer must review and evaluate the physical capability of each employee annually to determine their ability to perform duties that may be assigned.
+The review and evaluation will be accomplished] through physical examination, stress testing, or satisfactory performance demonstrated during the performance of their assigned duties.

-(b) The employer must not permit a firefighter with a known medical condition that would significantly impair their ability to engage in fire suppression activities at the emergency scene unless a physician's certificate of the firefighter's fitness to participate in such activities is provided to the employer.
-This will not limit the employer's ability to assign firefighters to support activities (versus fire suppression activities).
+(b) The employer must not permit an employee with known medical condition that would significantly impair their ability to engage in fire suppression activities at the emergency scene unless a physician's certificate of the employees' fitness to participate in such activities is provided to the employer.
+This will not limit the employer's ability to assign [personnel]firefighters to support activities (versus fire suppression activities).

-(6) Employer's Responsibility.
+([5]6) Employer's Responsibility.

-(a) Each employer must comply with the provisions of this Division to protect the life, safety, and health of employees.

-(b) It is the responsibility of the employer to establish and supervise:

-(A) A safe and healthful working environment, as it applies to nonemergency conditions or to emergency conditions at the scene after the incident has been terminated, as determined by the officer in charge.

-(B) Programs for training employees in the fundamentals of accident prevention.

-(C) A safe and healthful working environment as it applies to live fire training exercises.

-(c) The employer must maintain all equipment in a safe condition.

-(d) The employer must ensure that firefighters who participate in exempted firefighting activities listed under 437-002-0182(2) are properly trained, protected, clothed, and equipped for the known hazards of that particular emergency operation.
+- (a) Each employer must comply with the provisions of this division to protect the life, safety, and health of employees. - (b) It is the responsibility of the employer to establish and supervise: - (A) A safe and healthful working environment, as it applies to nonemergency conditions or to emergency conditions at the scene after the incident has been terminated, as determined by the officer in charge. - (B) Programs for training employees in the fundamentals of accident prevention. - (C) A safe and healthful working environment as it applies to live fire training exercises. - (c) The employer must maintain all equipment in a safe condition. - (d) The employer must [see]ensure that [employees]firefighters who participate in exempted fire fighting activities listed in OAR 437-002-0182([4]2) are properly trained, protected, clothed, and equipped for the known hazards of that particular emergency operation.

+[The following note refers to the Respiratory Protection Standard, 1910.134(g)(3) and (4), Procedures for Interior Structural Fire Fighting ("two-in/two-out rule") adopted in Oregon on July 7, 1998.

+NOTE: If, upon arriving at the scene, members find an imminent life threatening situation where immediate action may prevent the loss of life or serious injury, the requirements for personnel in the outside standby mode may be suspended, when notification is given by radio to incoming companies that they must provide necessary support and backup upon their arrival.]

-(7) Employee's Responsibility.
+([6]7) Employee's Responsibility.